-- The gains with the proposed beam refinement scheme are particularly useful to meet the requirements in UC4 and UC5. - The cooperative users case could also be very useful to meet the requirements in UC2, when implemented using network assistance, due to the improved latency constrained throughput improvements.

-- This GA-based beam refinement scheme for initial access can substantially improve the delay constrained throughput of the V2N links, also when mobile. - 2.
-The proposed GA-based scheme can reduce the beam refinement delay by utilizing the spatial correlation. - Beam tracking for moving vehicle users with the proposed GA-based algorithm show substantial gains in delay constrained throughput compared to the state-of-the-art schemes. - 4.
-We show that cooperative users can substantially improve the system-level performance compared to noncooperative users, at the expense of computation complexity and side-link communication overhead.
+Use cases Main Benefits 1.
+The gains with the proposed beam refinement scheme are particularly useful to meet the requirements in UC4 and UC5.
+1. This GA-based beam refinement scheme for initial access can substantially improve the delay constrained throughput of the V2N links, 2.
+The cooperative users case could also be very useful to meet the requirements in UC2, when implemented using network assistance, due to the improved latency constrained throughout improvements 2.
+The proposed GA-based scheme can reduce the beam refinement delay by utilizing the spatial correlation.
+3. Beam tracking for moving vehicle users with the proposed GA-based algorithm show substantial gains in delay constrained throughput compared to the state-of-the-art schemes.
+4. We show that cooperative users can substantially improve the system-level performance compared to non- cooperative users, at the expense of computation complexity and side-link communication overhead.